xdeama/personal-site-hugo/hugo/content/en/consulting/_index.md

 {{< column-end >}}

 {{< column-long >}}
-Does your project need support?
+Does your project professional need support?

 Reach out to me on [LinkedIn](https://www.linkedin.com/in/dmalolepszy) {{< linkedin-icon >}}&nbsp;or contact me directly via [E-Mail](mailto:kontakt@dmalo.de).

-If I'm unavailable or the technology is outside my area of expertise, I am happy to forward inquiries to [DenktMit]({{< ref "/denktmit" >}}) and find an available expert for you.
+If I cannot help you myself, I am happy to recommend a suitable and reliable expert from [DenktMit]({{< ref "/denktmit" >}}), my expert network of independent IT specialists.

 {{< column-end >}}